-Would you believe that the Democratic Party held its national convention a full year and a half before the November 1836 election?
-Talk about a long presidential campaign season?!
-Democratic delegates gathered in Baltimore in May 1835, and they tapped Martin Van Buren as their nominee for President.
-Southern delegates weren’t too thrilled with the New York native, but matters got a lot more heated when it came time to nominate a candidate for Vice President.
+The Democratic Party held its national convention earlier than we might expect—a full year and a half before the November 1836 election.
+During that convention, delegates chose Martin Van Buren as their nominee for President.
+Southern delegates weren’t too thrilled with the New York native, but matters got even more heated when it came time to nominate a candidate for Vice President.
 The man poised to get the nod was Richard M. Johnson of Kentucky.

-Delegates from Virginia were irate!
-They were already upset about Van Buren, but adding Johnson to the ticket was simply more than they could bear.
+Delegates from Virginia were irate.
+They were already upset about Van Buren, but adding Johnson to the ticket was more than they could bear.

 Johnson was a controversial figure because he’d been living with a slave of mixed lineage, Julia Chinn.
 The couple even had children, whom Johnson freely acknowledged.

-Did some Democrats hope that Virginia would soften during the course of the long campaign?
+Perhaps some Democrats hoped that Virginia would soften during the long presidential campaign?
 If so, they were surely disappointed.
-Several months later, Democrats in the Commonwealth of Virginia held a state party convention and they chose their presidential electors.
-These electors never took a pledge to support Johnson, as the national party had hoped.
+Several months later, Democrats in the State of Virginia held a state party convention, and they chose their presidential electors.
+These electors did not take a pledge to support Johnson for Vice President, as the national party hoped.
 Instead, Virginia electors were pledged to William Smith of Alabama.

 In the end, Johnson was unable to win even a single elector from Virginia.
-Indeed, neither Johnson nor any other vice presidential candidate had been able to obtain a majority of electoral votes.
+Without Virginia’s votes, Johnson could not obtain a majority of electors, as Van Buren had done.
 In that scenario, the Constitution provides that the Senate is to choose a Vice President from the top two electoral vote-getters.
-That election was finally held on February 8, 1837.
+That Senate election was finally held on February 8, 1837.
 Senators chose Johnson, despite his loss in Virginia.

-It was the first—and so far only—time that the Senate would be asked to choose a Vice President.
+It was the first—and so far only—time that the Senate has been asked to choose a Vice President.